 - Meditation: Meditation is an important Ayurveda practice that is used to cleanse the mind.
 Since Ayurveda is largely based upon the concept of the mind-body connection, creating and maintaining good mental health is believed to be as important as promoting physical well-being.

 - Tongue Scraper & Oil Pulling: In Ayurveda, it is believed that the health of an individual’s mouth tells a lot about their overall well-being.
-Ayurvedic practitioners tell us that by taking the time to cleanse the mouth that individuals can actually work to cleanse their entire body.
+Ayurvedic practitioners tell us that by taking the time to cleanse the mouth individuals can actually work to cleanse their entire body.
 The tongue scraper is an Ayurvedic tool that helps to remove toxins from the tongue and oil pulling is a practice that helps to kill harmful bacteria found within the mouth.

 - Aromatherapy: Essential oils are widely used in various Ayurvedic practices to promote health and create internal balance.
 One way that essential oils are used is through the practice of aromatherapy.
 In the West, aromatherapy diffusers have become a popular choice as they can be used to induce positive mental states and promote good internal as well as external health.
-Many people have also taken a liking to personal diffusers.
-Also known as aromatherapy vaping sticks, they can be purchased from reputed vape pen Ireland based shops.
-These ‘sticks’ use a blend of essential oils, vegetable glycerin, and water.
-The result (upon heating) is a cloud of aromatherapy vapor that leaves a positive and relaxing impact on the body and mind.

 - Massages: There are a variety of daily and seasonal massages that are considered to be a vital part of any Ayurveda treatment program.
 By using essential oils to massage various parts of the body, individuals can promote physical well-being, nourish bodily tissues, and overcome fatigue.
-It is recommended to regularly see an Ayurvedic professional for some massages, but there are also a number of massages therapies that can be practiced alone.
+It is recommended to regularly see an Ayurvedic professional for some massages, but there are also a number of massage therapies that can be practiced alone.